leonardo-panseri/ing-sw-2021-panseri-spada-mornatta/README.md

 To build and run this project you need to install Java 15 or later.

-After cloning this repo you can:
+After cloning this repo you can find JavaDocs and JARs inside the folder "delivarables", along with UML schemas.
-- Build and run tests with `mvn package`
-- Build docs with `mvn javadoc:javadoc`

 ## Starting the server